THIOS: ONE SOURCE OF TRUTH, SIX SURFACES

 What Thios Is

 Open-source modular structures — saunas, greenhouses, offices — from geodesic geometry.
 Six sub-brands.
 Four production subdomains.
 One Figma file.
-One OnShape document.
+One Onshape document.
 One designer.

 By 2026 the bottleneck in design isn't drawing — it's keeping intent, spec, code, and tokens consistent across that surface count.
 What if the designer's deliverable was the rules, and agents were the IC enforcing them?
 The case study below is the answer.